Breadcrumb

 - Time slots of standard three-hour duration within official working hours (from 10 a.m. to 1 p.m. and 3 p.m. to 6 p.m.) for meetings with conference services will be strictly applied (in line with General Assembly resolution 56/242, annex).

-- All regular budget organs and bodies with the total annual duration of their sessions of 10 meetings or more are to reduce the number of meetings by at least 10% below the budgetary entitlement and adjust their programmes of work accordingly.
+- All regular budget organs and bodies with the total annual duration of their sessions of 10 meetings or more should continue to reduce the number of meetings by at least 10% below the 2024 levels and adjust their programmes of work accordingly.

 - Mandated meetings have absolute priority.
 Nevertheless, servicing capacity is significantly restrained and may not suffice to support all mandated activities during peak periods as currently planned.